Wiki · Concept · Last reviewed June 25, 2026

 Agentic browsing makes this guidance more urgent.
 A human using a SPA can often distinguish a login redirect, a consent screen, a payment widget, and an application error.
 A browser agent may see the same page as text, screenshots, DOM nodes, tool calls, and credentials hidden behind browser state.
 OAuth completion then becomes an event inside a larger delegated workflow, not proof that the agent should take every downstream action.

-For an agent that reads pages, clicks buttons, fills forms, or calls web APIs, the main question is whether token material ever enters a place the model, prompt, page script, extension, logging layer, or transcript can read.
+For an agent that reads pages, clicks buttons, fills forms, or calls web APIs, the main question is whether token material ever enters a place the model, prompt, page script, extension, logging layer, screenshot, memory, support bundle, or transcript can read.
 Browser OAuth is therefore also an AI Agent Identity issue: resource servers still need to know who acted, which user authorized the action, what scope was granted, and which automation policy governed the step.

 Governance and Safety